NicolaJB/GourmetVision-Food-Image-Recognition-Platform/README.md

 This project is licensed under the Apache License 2.0

 ### Acknowledgements
-This application is based on the concepts and methods presented in the course 'Train and Deploy Tensorflow models using Google AI Platform'.
+This application is based on the concepts and methods presented in the 2020 project demonstration 'Train and Deploy Tensorflow models using Google AI Platform' by Nour Islam Mokhtari.
+This project is intended as a prototype.

 Thanks to Google Cloud Platform for providing the infrastructure and tools that enabled scalable training and deployment.
-Disclaimer: This project is intended as a prototype.